davidson16807/languages/conlangs/tsan-chanese/README.md

 and terminology for concepts that are specific to the game expansion, such as the Inderdiction or the Judgement.
 We will refer to this language as the "Serf" language.

-The resulting language is analytical, with an SVO sentence structure.
+The resulting language is agglutinative with an SVO sentence structure.
 The most conserved words in the language are derived from Mandarin and retain tonality, but have undergone many unusual sound laws.
 Words for concepts specific to the Lovecraft mythos are based on R'lyehian.